 The acquisition of a minority shareholding only constitutes a merger when it confers control over the target business.
-However, when assessing a merger, the PCA may take into account the holding of minority shares by the notifying parties, even when they do not confer control, in light of the substantive test of dominance.
+However, when assessing a merger, the PCA may take into account the holding of minority shares by the notifying parties, even when they do not confer control, as part of its assessment of the case, in light of the substantive test of dominance.
 In practice, the notification form requires information on any competing companies in which the participating undertakings holds a minority shareholding or minority percentage of the voting rights.

 To date, the PCA has not contested a merger on the basis of existing minority shareholding in competing companies.
-However, as previously mentioned, this fact was taken into account by the ERC in its negative opinion issued in the Case 41/2009.
+However, as prevously mentioned, this fact was taken into account by the ERC in its negative opinion issued in the Case 41/2009.